1. Royal Botanical Gardens

 7. West Harbour

 In the summertime, the living is easy at Hamilton’s Beachfront.
 This east-end waterfront is your family-friendly destination perfect for the young and young at heart.
 Enjoy thrilling waterslides at Wild Waterworks or mini-golf, go-karting, and batting cages Adventure Village.
 Trails, boardwalks and great beachside patios round out this perfect summer day trip destination.
-Read our Summer Fun at Hamilton Beaches for more great ideas.
+7 ways to soak up summer fun at Hamilton’s Beachfront! .

 9. Dundurn Castle